csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	6. As a 22-year-old female cancer patient, whose boyfriend left me because I was found to have cancer, I hope to find a boyfriend who is also a cancer patient, who will understand me better, as well as guide me to face cancer.

+	7. As a 40-year-old breast cancer patient living in New York City, I would like to explore clinical trials close to my living area by using this app, because manual searches for clinical trials on the Internet can be difficult for me.Then, I can access a drug to which I might not have access otherwise.

 ----

 ## Process Details